 Fatima El-Tayeb is a German historian and author and currently a Professor of African-American Literature and Culture, and Director Critical Gender Studies at UC San Diego, California, USA.

-C& Center of Unfinished Business is at ifa-Galerie, Berlin, Germany, until 30 March 2018
+The first iteration of our C& Center of Unfinished Business was at ifa-Galerie, Berlin, Germany, from 30 March 2017 to 30 March 2018.

 Book: Black Women in Antiquity, edited by Ivan Van Sertima, 1988